In the guide

 Always ask young people to produce proof of their age.
 The Chartered Trading Standards Institute, the Home Office and the National Police Chiefs' Council support the UK's national Proof of Age Standards Scheme (PASS), which includes a number of card issuers.
 You can be confident that a card issued under the scheme and bearing the PASS hologram is an acceptable proof of age.

 A passport or photocard driving licence can also be accepted but make sure that the card matches the person using it and the date of birth shows they are at least the minimum legal age.
-Military identification cards can be used as proof of age but, as with other forms of identification, make sure the photo matches the person presenting the card and check the date of birth.
+Military identification cards can be used as proof of age, but (as with other forms of identification) make sure the photo matches the person presenting the card and check the date of birth.
 Be aware that military identification cards can be held by 16 and 17-year-old service people.

 You do not have to accept all of the above forms of identification and it may be best to exclude any type of document that your staff are not familiar with.

 Some young people may present false identification cards, so it is advisable to also check the look and feel of a card.
-For example, the PASS hologram should be an integral part of a PASS card and not an add-on.
+For example, the PASS hologram must be an integral part of a PASS card and not an add-on.

-If the person cannot prove that they are at least the minimum legal age - or if you are in any doubt - the sale should be refused.
+If the person cannot prove that they are at least the minimum legal age - or if you are in any doubt - refuse the sale.

 Please see the Home Office False ID Guidance for more information.